+Service Type: Other Service

+Service Name: Health and Wellness

+ovider Category:

+gency

+ovider Type:

+dependent Living Centers

+ovider Qualifications

+•

+License (specify):

-Service Type: Other Service Service Name: Health and Wellness ndent Living Centers er Qualifications LI cense (specify): Ce ertificate (specify): Ot her Standard (specify): Pr rovider requirements as listed in ARM 37.90.417.
-D irect Care Staff must have: (1) Be at least 18 years of age; (2) Within 30 days of hire receive training in: abuse reporting, incident reporting, client confidentiality, and any specialty training relating to the need of the member served, as outlined in the plan of care. ) Possess the ability to complete documentation requirements of the program; ) Agree to a state criminal background check; ) Possess a valid driver's license and proof of automobile liability insurance if transporting the ember; Advocate for the member to assure the member's rights are protected, and the member's needs an - eferences are honored; and (7) Complete 8 hours of Mental Health Training annually.
-M ontana Centers for Independent Living are non-residential, consumer-controlled, community-base ivate, non-profit organizations providing individual and systems advocacy services by and for pers 1 ith all types of disabilities.
-The independent living program provides persons with disabilities the se rvices needed to achieve their desired way of life.
-These services include the four core IL services: in formation and referrals to appropriate organizations, independent living (IL) skills training, individ d systems change advocacy, and peer mentoring.
-Other services provided include benefits counsel d planning, housing information, help with accessibility issues and personal care assistance.
-Full clusion and integration of individuals with disabilities into the mainstream of American society is 1. imary.
-This philosophy is implemented through the Montana Independent Living Council and the ne etwork of Montana Centers for Independent Living.
-Pr roviders must be enrolled as a Medicaid provider and have a provider agreement according to 7.85.402. fic ation of Provider Qualifications En tity Responsible for Verification: Г and the second of Dublic Health and House Condition (Condition) epartment of Public Health and Human Services/Fiscal Intermediary. ľ'n equency of Verification:
+Direct Care Staff must have:

+- (1) Be at least 18 years of age; - (2) Within 30 days of hire receive training in: - abuse reporting, - incident reporting, - client confidentiality, and - any specialty training relating to the need of the member served, as outlined in the plan of care. - (3) Possess the ability to complete documentation requirements of the program; - (4) Agree to a state criminal background check; - (5) Possess a valid driver's license and proof of automobile liability insurance if transporting the member; - (6) Advocate for the member to assure the member's rights are protected, and the member's needs and preferences are honored; and - (7) Complete 8 hours of Mental Health Training annually.

+Montana Centers for Independent Living are non-residential, consumer-controlled, community-based, private, non-profit organizations providing individual and systems advocacy services by and for persons with all types of disabilities.
+The independent living program provides persons with disabilities the services needed to achieve their desired way of life.
+These services include the four core IL services: information and referrals to appropriate organizations, independent living (IL) skills training, individual and systems change advocacy, and peer mentoring.
+Other services provided include benefits counseling and planning, housing information, help with accessibility issues and personal care assistance.
+Full inclusion and integration of individuals with disabilities into the mainstream of American society is primary.
+This philosophy is implemented through the Montana Independent Living Council and the network of Montana Centers for Independent Living.

+Providers must be enrolled as a Medicaid provider and have a provider agreement according to 37.85.402.

-Service Type: Other Service Service Name: Health and Wellness
+Service Name: Health and Wellness